serenalwang/serenalwang.github.io/index.md

 ## Upcoming/Recent Talks

-* University of Oxford Algorithms at Work Discussion Group, Invited Talk. *Exploring the Limitations of Group-Based Fairness in Machine Learning*.
+* University of Oxford Algorithms at Work Discussion Group, Invited Talk. *Out of Scope, Out of Mind: Expanding Frontiers for Fairness Paradigms in ML*.
 February 17, 2022.

-* University of Cambridge Ethics in Maths Society, Invited Talk. *Exploring the Limitations of Group-Based Fairness in Machine Learning*.
+* University of Cambridge Ethics in Maths Society, Invited Talk. *Out of Scope, Out of Mind: Expanding Frontiers for Fairness Paradigms in ML*.
 February 18, 2022.

 * University of Chicago Computational Social Science Workshop, Invited Talk.
 TBD, April, 2022